Vauff/Maunz-Discord/README.md

 *benchmark \<gpu/cpu> - Provides complete benchmark information on a GPU or CPU powered by PassMark.

+*blacklist [all/channel] \<all/command> - Allows you to blacklist the usage of either all commands or specific commands in a channel

 *changelog [version] - Tells you the changelog of the Maunz version you specify.

 _*disable_ - Disables Maunz.